dirkzon/Moodlet/README.md

 # Prototype Stress measurement app

-This repository hold a functional protoype regarding the downloading of the data from the MoodMetric ring.
-The data which is downloaded contains:
-- skin reactions per minute
-- moodmetric level
-- raw level of skin conductance
-- amount of steps
+This repository hold the code for the Moodl app.
+Moodl is an arousal measurement app focussed on people with A.S.D.
+The goal of the app is to give people with A.S.D. a better insight into their stress, both good and bad.

 ## Packages
 - The app is built with [Flutter](https://flutter.dev/)